 The Governor's Traffic Safety Committee (GTSC) is again pleased to announce this year's grant opportunities.
-I encourage you to develop innovative programs in your communities to help us dramatically reduce the number of fatalities and injuries on our roadways.
+I encourage you to develop innovative programs to help us dramatically reduce the number of fatalities and injuries on our roadways.
+Traffic safety advocates are invited to submit projects including those that promote equitable traffic safety practices in our diverse communities.
 I look forward to working with you and your colleagues as we strive to enhance the safety of motorists on our roadways and provide quality customer service to our shared constituency.